KrispyNoodles/google-books-search/README.md

 ⚠️ Note: If you encounter the error:
 ``sh: 1: next: Permission denied`` it likely means there's a permissions issue with your local dependencies.
-In that case, try running the installation again:
+In that case, try running the installation again.

 ```bash
 nvm install --lts